Hebrew Angel Names

 Azazel and Azrael need the firmest tone.
 Azazel belongs to Leviticus and later Enochic expansion, not gentle guardian language.

-Writers should never use Azrael to frighten grieving readers.
+Never use Azrael to frighten grieving readers.

 Uriel is a good example of why later names still matter when writers label them honestly.
 The name becomes especially important through 2 Esdras and later archangel reception, while Azazel shows the opposite kind of caution because Leviticus 16 and later Watcher material do not create a soft protection profile.